 Transfer your BT Mobile phone number onto a different mobile network.

 Transfer your phone number from another mobile network to BT Mobile.

 - I'm upgrading my BT phone or SIM card

 Transfer your phone number from one BT account to another BT account.

 Leaving BT For Another Network

-It's always free to get a PAC Code from BT Mobile (it's your legal entitlement).
-After getting your BT PAC Code, you'll need to provide it to your new network operator.
-For detailed instructions, please select your new network operator from the dropdown menu below:
+Once you have your BT Mobile PAC Code, you'll need to provide it to your new mobile network operator.
+For detailed instructions, please select your new mobile network from the following dropdown menu:

-|PAC Code Finder: How to use your BT PAC Code
+Find out how to use your BT PAC Code

 Joining BT From Another Network